When the honeymoon phase wears off…how will you know? And what can you do about it?

 Here are some things you will notice:

-You begin to appreciate that managing differences require cultivating a healthy appreciation for what you both need from each other, and you both are learning to provide it with a clean heart.
+You begin to appreciate that managing differences requires cultivating a healthy appreciation for what you both need from each other, and you both are learning to provide it with a clean heart.
 Trust is built.
 Routines are established.
 The punch list of what it takes to be a partner with this person has been provided.

 Every day after the honeymoon phase wears off, you make both deposits and withdrawals in your emotional bank accounts.
 The frantic limerence has calmed down.
 You’ve acquired the ability to disappoint as well as delight each other.
 In other words, your relationship is getting real in every sense.